- Price: $1,395–$2,990

 Customer reviews

-On Titan’s website, the Titan Plus has a 4.7 star rating out of 5 star rating with over 2,600 total reviews.
+The Titan Plus has a 4.7-star rating out of five with more than 2,600 reviews on its website.
 Some reviewers enjoy the firmer feel and report less pain.

 Visit our Titan Plus mattress review to learn more.